 - If you have an emergency heat or power source, be sure to read the manufacturer's instructions so you know how to use it properly.

 During a Storm

-- Monitor TV and radio for important weather updates and news bulletins.
+- Monitor TV and radio or Public Alert Devices for important weather updates and news bulletins.

 - If you experience a power outage, call UPPCO at 800-562-7809.

 - If you anticipate an extended outage, consider moving yourself and your family — especially those with special needs — to an alternate location.

 - Check on others who may benefit from your assistance.

 - Don't open freezers and refrigerators more than absolutely necessary.
 Opening these appliances will allow food to thaw more quickly.